notofonts/noto-docs/src/general/writing-guide.md

 > Example: “Drag the Noto fonts you downloaded into the folder.”

-> Analogy: “The people you saw.”
+> Analogy: “The people you saw”, “the OpenType fonts used in this document.”

-Use “the Noto fonts” when you use it as a collective noun: when you could replace “the Noto fonts” with “all Noto fonts” or “the Noto font collection”.
+Also use “the Noto fonts” when you use it as a collective noun: when you could replace “the Noto fonts” with “all Noto fonts” or “the Noto font collection”.

 > Example: “The Noto fonts support all of Unicode 12.”